-Current report 6/2024 Orange Polska S.A. - Warsaw, Poland 22 March 2024
+Current report 5/2024 Orange Polska S.A. - Warsaw, Poland 22 March 2024 of the Management Board of Orange Polska on the Annual General Meeting

 Pursuant to art.
-19, clause 1, item 2 of the Decree of the Minister of Finance of 29 March 2018 on current and periodic information provided by issuers of securities and conditions for recognising as equivalent information required by the laws of a non-member state, the Management Board of Orange Polska S.A. ("Orange Polska", "the Company") submits drafts of the resolutions to be adopted on the Ordinary Annual General Meeting to be held on 19 April 2024.
+19, clause 1, item 1 of the Decree of the Minister of Finance of 29 March 2018 on current and periodic information provided by issuers of securities and conditions for recognising as equivalent information required by the laws of a non-member state, the Management Board of Orange Polska S.A. informs about summoning the Annual General Meeting.